 - Proof of completion of secondary school (high school), in the form of official transcripts or diploma.
 Foreign students who have completed university level studies in their home country must have their academic records evaluated to U.S. academic equivalencies if they wish to apply any of their previous work to their MxCC degree program.
 Information regarding the evaluation of foreign credits is available through the Admissions Office.

 - Results from the Test of English as a Foreign Language (TOEFL) exam, unless English is the only official language of their home country.
 Currently, the minimum required TOEFL score is 500.
 Information about the TOEFL test is available at American Embassies, consulates and offices of the United States Information Service.

 - Affidavit of support (DHS form I-134)

-- Bank statement and other relevant financial documents (in English with currency values in U.S. dollar equivalencies)
+- Notarized bank statement and other relevant financial documents (in English with currency values in U.S. dollar equivalencies)